 The Federal Government of Nigeria is finding it difficult to raise money to fund its operations and its various ministries, departments and agencies (MDAs) are beginning to feel the pain.

-Sources have confirmed to Nigeria’s English-language business paper, Business Day, that most federal government agencies are currently operating on shoe-string budgets, struggling to pay salaries and have not accessed more than 10 percent of their budgeted capital expenditure for the year.
+Sources have confirmed to Nigeria’s heavily circulated English-language business paper Business Day, that most federal government agencies are currently operating on shoe-string budgets, struggling to pay salaries and have not accessed more than 10 percent of their budgeted capital expenditure for the year.

-The precarious state of the government agencies piles pressure on an economy still recovering from a recession.
+The precarious state of the government agencies piles pressures on an economy still recovering from a recession.

 Nigeria’s economy is forecast to expand by only 2 percent in 2018, below an average population growth rate of about 3 percent.